 C. Report material climate change risks and greenhouse gas emissions

 - Companies should disclose a view and strategy to address material physical and transition climate change risks and opportunities in annual reports, or in case of incompatibility with national disclosure requirements, in other official company reports.
 Companies should seek to align their disclosures with the emerging standards set by the TCFD recommendations.
+Companies should be transparent on their application of scenario analysis, including key economic, regulatory, technological and physical assumptions, that will inform and promote a constructive dialogue between investors and companies.

 - Companies with direct or indirect impact on tropical forests should disclose information about the climate impact of their operations and their tropical forest footprints.
 Companies should also disclose how they monitor their impact on tropical forests over time.
 Finally, companies should disclose whether and how they seek best practice and adhere to international standards for sustainable production of agricultural commodities or sustainable management of forests.